dikortis/LetsTalkETC/Episodes/Episode_10.md

-wrong and so if you if you decompose the cryptocurrency as an ecosystem into components you have things like your block chain in your scripting language and you can sense this algorithm in your network stack and you have this notion of marketing and governance how do you accrue a community and how do you reach discussions at a community and how do you get the community engaged in a fault if you look at dash as a technology stack their core innovation has been the treasury model and you certainly found some issues with it may have corrected some of them with 12.1 it's it's an ongoing debate about what makes a good pressuring model but what they've done exceptionally well above and beyond that
+wrong and so if you if you decompose the cryptocurrency as an ecosystem into components you have things like your blockchain in your scripting language and you can sense this algorithm in your network stack and you have this notion of marketing and governance how do you accrue a community and how do you reach discussions at a community and how do you get the community engaged in a fault if you look at Dash as a technology stack their core innovation has been the treasury model and you certainly found some issues with it may have corrected some of them with 12.1 it's an ongoing debate about what makes a good pressuring model but what they've done exceptionally well above and beyond that